souvikrajsingh/hashnode-patch1/README.md

+Link to my blog : [Contribution to Open Source is EASY!](https://souvikrajsingh.hashnode.dev/contributing-to-open-source-is-easy)

 This repository is for a hands-on practise of contributing to a open-source project.
 For your practise you can see I have added a text file (names.txt) where all you need to do is add your name, github username, twitter username.